marcbeep/spenny/README.md

 ### Transactions

-- Transactions can be added, deleted and updated.
+- Transactions can be added, deleted and updated (except for archived accounts for which none of these actions can be performed).
 - Transactions can be either a debit or credit
 - When a user adds a transaction (debit), it will decrease the amount of money from the account it is spent from and decrease the assigned amount of money from the category it was spent from.
 - When a user adds a transaction (credit), it will increase the amount of money from the account it was credited to, and increase the "Ready to Assign" amount (i.e. a user will have to assign it to a category later).